ikutadante/cyclistic/README.md

 ### 7. Comparison of Weekday Ride Counts
 For our membership users, we observe a drop in bike usage on weekends.
 However, for casual users, there is a rising trend in bike usage during the weekends.
 ### 8. Comparison of Ride Counts by Hour of the Day
 As seen in the diagram, there is an extremely pronounced rising trend between 6 and 8 hours, as well as between 15 and 17 hours for our membership users.
 Additionally, a gradual rising trend can be observed between 6 and 17 hours for casual users.
 This indicates that annual members primarily use bikes for commuting, while casual riders use bike rentals for leisure puroses.
+It's an inference drawn from the trends observed.
 ### 9. Top Ten Stations Preferred by Casual Users
+After searching the station names on Google Maps, I found that all these stations are near various attractions.This strengthens my viewpoint that casual riders use bike rentals for leisure purposes.

 ## PHASE 5: Action

 ### Conclusion
+The differences and similarities between annual members and casual users are as follows:
+### 1. Seasonal Trends:
+Seasons have a significant impact on overall ride frequency.
+During temperature drops, fewer riders are observed, and vice versa.
+### 2.Weekday and Weekend Trends:
+Members are more active on weekdays (Monday to Friday) and less active on weekends, whereas casual riders are more active on weekends.
+### 3.Usage Patterns:
+The primary usage purpose of annual members is most likely for commuting, while casual riders use bike rentals for leisure purposes.

+### Reconmmendations
+### 1.